Nayeem-33/tuminol-website-cloning/README.md

 ## 🎥 Demo

-You can see a live demo of the WeatherApp [here](https://nayeem-33.github.io/tuminol-website-cloning/).
+You can see a live demo of the project [here](https://nayeem-33.github.io/tuminol-website-cloning/).

 ### 📦 Aspect Ratio Plugin Installation and Setup